straider/challenges/LearningPath/2016/EnterpriseContainerisation/OpenShift.md

 vagrant box add --name cdkv2 '[PATH_TO_RHEL_BOX]'
 ```

 Where [PATH_TO_RHEL_BOX] should be replaced by the absolute Windows path to the file rhel-cdk-kubernetes-7.2-29.x86_64.vagrant-virtualbox.box, between single quotes.
+Another option is to issue the above command from the components/rhel/ sub-folder of the installed CDK.

 The cdkv2 Vagrant Box will be installed in the .vagrant.d\boxes\ sub-folder under %USERPROFILE% folder.